-12.2 To encourage residential development at ground floor level in suitable areas outside of the new boundary.
-This will not result in unmet retail need, as identified in the Greater Nottingham Retail Study.

-12.3 12.4 The restriction of 10% and 20% of non-retail uses (as set out in Policy 10) will encourage the Council to assess schemes for particular types of non-A1 development on an individual basis, this is particularly important for the District Centre.
+- Any alterations or minor extensions that would result in additional retail (Use Class A1) floorspace and/or ancillary floorspace not exceeding 500 sq.m. gross, in total. - 12.3 The District Centre boundary of Eastwood has been contracted to the west and south.
+This is to encourage residential development at ground floor level in suitable areas outside of the new boundary.
+This will not result in unmet retail need, as identified in the Greater Nottingham Retail Study. - 12.4 The restriction of 10% and 20% of non-retail uses (as set out in Policy 10) will encourage the Council to assess schemes for particular types of non-A1 development on an individual basis, this is particularly important for the District Centre.